oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/connected-components.rst

 ---------

-Given an :capterm:`undirected graph<Undirected graph>` :math:`G`, the problem is to find connected components in :math:`G`, determine their quantity and label vertices so that vertices from the same component have the same labels.
+Given an :capterm:`undirected graph<Undirected graph>` :math:`G`, the problem is to find connected components in :math:`G`, determine their quantity, and label vertices so that vertices from the same component have the same label.

 .. rubric:: Example